 19 Draconis has an apparent magnitude of 4.88 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 3.99 If you used the 2007 Parallax value, you would get an absolute magnitude of 3.96.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 66.28 which gave the calculated distance to 19 Draconis as 49.21 light years away from Earth or 15.09 parsecs.
-It would take a spaceship travelling at the speed of light, 49.21 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 66.28000 which gave the calculated distance to 19 Draconis as 49.21 light years away from Earth or 15.09 parsecs.
+If you want that in miles, it is about 289,287,154,614,365.45, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 65.54 which put 19 Draconis at a distance of 49.77 light years or 15.26 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 65.54000 which put 19 Draconis at a distance of 49.77 light years or 15.26 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

+Using the 2007 distance, the star is roughly 3,147,579.01 Astronomical Units from the Earth/Sun give or take a few.
+An Astronomical Unit is the distance between Earth and the Sun.
+The number of A.U. is the number of times that the star is from the Earth compared to the Sun.
 The star's Galacto-Centric Distance is 7,401.00 Parsecs or 24,139.35 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.